-The biggest pro of choosing a pavé style setting is the sparkle!
-The added diamonds on the band allow more light to be reflected off your ring which makes it more dazzling to the eye.
-Adding pavé to a solitaire setting can add an extra touch of glamour, without breaking the bank.
-And adding a pavé style halo to encircle your center stone will make your diamond appear larger.
-If you’re looking to add some more sparkle to your ring (and who isn’t) the pavé is the way to go.
+The biggest benefit of choosing pavé settings is the sparkle!
+The added diamonds on the band allow more light to reflect off your engagement ring.
+This effect makes your pavé engagement ring look more dazzling to the eye.
+If you want to add some more sparkle to your ring (and who isn’t), pavé engagement rings are the way to go.

-Another con of choosing a pavé style setting is that it is much harder to resize.
-Little changes done to the band can damage the delicate prongs that hold the small diamonds in place.
-If you are looking at a pavé style band, we highly recommend knowing your ring size before purchasing, to avoid any trouble with resizing later on.
-In general, you want to avoid resizing, but with some styles, it is easier than others.
-And remember, if you do need resizing done on your new engagement ring, Clean Origin offers a 100-day complimentary resizing policy.
+If you are looking at a pavé style band, we highly recommend knowing your ring size before purchasing to avoid any trouble with resizing later on.
+In general, you want to prevent resizing, but with some styles, it is easier than others.
+If you need resizing for your new pavé engagement ring, look for a company with a generous return policy.

 There’s no wonder a pavé ring is popular among many brides.
 Many celebrities wear this style as well!